NatasaMiric/rock-papper-scissors/README.md

 Balsamiq- was used to create wireframes.

-Github- was used store the project and display on GitHub Pages.
+GitHub- was used to store the project and display it on GitHub Pages.

 Git -was used for version control.